 Behold, the fully assembled sheep, below!

 How can you not smile back at this little guy?
 So cute!
-Thanks to Naomi for the tip!

 On the same evening that we visited Bethany Marchman’s collection of anthropomorphic animal oil paintings, we saw a remarkable exhibit from a sculptor exploring similar themes.